 In history, it is common to see old ideas that never quite took off go through a resurgence later, often becoming more popular on the scale of magnitudes.
 Just as Da Vinci’s helicopter took centuries to see the light of day, product configurators have been around for decades, but are now seeing a surge in popularity.
-As product configurator development shifts to custom software and enterprise-wide platforms, many new companies want to get in on the trend.
+As it shifts to custom product configurator development and enterprise-wide platforms, many new companies want to get in on the trend.

 If you’ve heard of configurators and see them as a potential boost to your business, you’ll probably want to know more about their development costs, resources required, what makes them tick, etc. Luckily for you, we are diving deep into the topic and setting the record straight about the 3D product configurator.